 Mishipeshu is its name, from the Algonquian word for a water lynx or water panther.
 It is a mythical beast and demigod that figures prominently in the legends and cosmogony of the Ojibway, or Anishinaabe, peoples.
 The aquatic feline lived in lakes or under rapids and threw canoe-upending tantrums.
 Depending on the offerings left by the paddlers, it might protect the party, or doom it by thrashing its long, spiked tail to create waves and storms.
 Mishipeshu is the star feature of the famed pictographs on Agawa Rock, in Lake Superior Provincial Park near Wawa, Ontario.

-When I was a boy of 11, my father and I were camping in the park and canoed from Agawa Bay Campground to the shoreline pictograph site on a calm summer day.
+When I was 11, my father and I were camping in the park and canoed from Agawa Bay Campground to the shoreline pictograph site on a calm summer day.
 I recall looking down at a clear expanse of boulder-strewn bedrock unfolding like a massive aquarium beneath the canoe, seemingly as deep as the cliff was high.
 Then I looked up at the granite canvas crowded with animals, canoes, and abstract symbols, as well as mythical serpents and the brilliant rendering of Mishipeshu.
 The water lynx was in profile with its horned head turned toward the viewer as if to confront timid onlookers face-on.

 The artist (or artists) used a still unduplicated and amazingly resilient formulation of iron-oxides and possibly animal grease.
 The paintings have endured centuries of extreme weathering, not to mention defacement: in the 1930s, a vandal splashed initials and a date in black paint overtop Mishipeshu, which has thankfully since faded away completely while the water lynx appears undamaged.

 By paddling through uncertainty, I catch glimpses of the continent before Europeans began to cut down the wilderness and bottle up the water.